les-friesen/finalproject/README.md

 - Easily editable fields for trip and expense data - click on data to edit, and click outside to save changes.
 - Currency conversion calculator for foreign currencies, using a free API: https://exchangerate.host/#/#docs
 - Bill splitting capabilities for up to 6 people with customizable distribution ratios.
 - Balances tab, which generates suggested reimbursements to balance out the expenses among all participants.

+# Setup

+### Frontend

+1. Open a terminal in VS Code
+2. Type `cd client`
+3. Type `yarn install`

+Type `yarn start` to start the frontend dev environment.

+### Backend

+1. Open a second terminal in VS Code
+2. Type `cd backend`
+3. Type `yarn install`

+Type `yarn dev:backend` to start the backend dev environment.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)